bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure Stripe

 We've designed this integration to use Stripe Connect so that your app can take payments with separate Stripe accounts for each of your merchants' stores.
 Because of this, you'll need two Stripe accounts.
 One for the app's Connect account, and another, which is what the merchant connects to the app and BC store (in the payments area) themselves.
+Following this configuration, your app will be able to handle multi-tenant Stripe API requests and webhooks, and you'll have a test merchant account to test payments and subscriptions.

 ### Create Stripe accounts